Working Day and Night: Live performances

-"Working Day and Night" was performed by both of The Jacksons' tours, and two of Michael Jackson's first two world concert series tours as a solo artist.

-The song was performed by The Jacksons' Triumph Tour in 1981 and Victory Tour in 1984.
-In Michael Jackson's solo tours, the song was performed live on the Bad World Tour from 1987-1989, and the first two legs of Dangerous World Tour in 1992.
-The song was rehearsed for third leg of Dangerous World Tour in 1993, but it was ultimately removed from the setlist.
+"Working Day and Night" was performed by the Jacksons on the Triumph Tour in 1981 and Victory Tour in 1984.
+The song was performed live on Jackson's Bad World Tour during 1987–1989, and the first two legs of the Dangerous World Tour in 1992.
+The song was rehearsed for the third leg of the tour in 1993, but was ultimately removed from the setlist.

-A live version, recorded at one of The Jacksons' 1981 Madison Square Garden concerts, was included on live album, The Jacksons Live!, later edited and released as the album's second single in November 1981.
+A live version, recorded at one of the Jacksons' 1981 Madison Square Garden concerts, was included on live album, The Jacksons Live!, later edited and released as the album's second single in November 1981.
 Record World said that "An energetic bass riff transports the exciting vocal interaction, while horn spice gives added radio appeal."
 In 2001, the original demo recording of the song was released as a bonus track on the expanded, special edition of Off the Wall.
 The live performance video at Jackson's Dangerous World Tour in Bucharest, Romania on October 1, 1992, was featured on the DVD in his box set The Ultimate Collection in 2004, and a live concert DVD, Live in Bucharest: The Dangerous Tour, in 2005.
 In 2012, a live audio and video version of the song performed during the Bad World Tour was released on the deluxe edition of Bad 25 and the concert DVD Live at Wembley July 16, 1988.
 The song was remixed and released on the soundtrack to Cirque du Soleil's Michael Jackson: The Immortal World Tour, Immortal, in 2011.
-This song has also been used for the Michael Jackson: One production.
+The song has also been used for the Michael Jackson: One production.